-Subcutaneous biologics – current market landscape
+Subcutaneous Drugs – current market landscape

 The subcutaneous method of drug delivery is an emerging field, which is deemed to possess significant future potential.
 It offers a number of advantages over conventional methods of drug delivery (oral and parental).
 Hence, given the fact that several biologics have been approved for the treatment of a range of clinical conditions, coupled with a strong clinical pipeline, the domain is expected to offer high potential opportunities in the coming years.
 Further, subcutaneous drug delivery devices, such as wearable infusion pumps, autoinjectors, pen injectors, microneedles, needle free injectors and large volume injectors, have, of late, gained significant attention within the pharma industry.
 This can be attributed to their relatively more efficient and patient friendly mode of drug delivery.
 These devices can be used for controlled delivery of small molecules, as well as large macromolecules (such as insulin, growth hormones, immunobiological vaccine, receptor agonist, proteins and peptides).
 In fact, there are advanced delivery devices which can deliver highly viscous and concentrated formulations and doses, as high as 50 ml, via the subcutaneous route.
-Therefore, the market is expected to provide lucrative opportunities for developers that are currently engaged in the development / distribution of drug delivery systems.
+Therefore, the subcutaneous biologics market is expected to provide lucrative opportunities for developers that are currently engaged in the development / distribution of drug delivery systems.

 For more details, you can also download the SAMPLE REPORT on subcutaneous drugs by Roots Analysis.